reuteras/malir/README.md

 # malir

-My scripts to install [Malcolm][mal] for incident response (IR).
-The goal is not to have a lean version of Malcolm after installation, rather the goal is to have all bells and whistles in the included as well as adding some more and enable the maximal amount of indexing.
+A collection of scripts to simplify the install of [Malcolm][mal] for incident response (IR).
+The goal of this project is to have an installation of Malcolm with most tools installed, not a small and minimal installation.

 ## Installation

-This script is only tested on Ubuntu 22.04 LTS and I recommend running it in a VM.
-The script will change default background during installation.
-Image is from [SANS][san].
-There are also other changes that you might not want on your regular computer.
+Scripts are only tested on Ubuntu 22.04 LTS and Debian 12.1.
+The scripts should work on amd64 as well as on arm64 (Apple M1 and later).Its recommended running the script in a virtual machine.

-Start by cloning the repo and entering it.
+Start by cloning the repository and entering it.
 If you don't have git installed start with **sudo apt install -y git**.
+It is recommended that you check out the repository in your home directory.

+    cd
     git clone https://github.com/reuteras/malir.git
     cd malir